Clearlingo Editing and Proofreading

 Related articles:

-Part 2: Why you should use plain English in your business.
+Part 2: Why you should use plain language in your business.

-Part 3: How to write in plain English.
+Part 3: How to write in plain language.

-Plain English, or plain language, is a way of writing and using layout design to make your message as easy to understand as possible.
+Plain language, or plain English, is a way of writing and using layout design to make your message as easy to understand as possible.
 It's user-friendly writing.

 • help your readers understand your message quickly and easily